httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 on by removing or overwriting any existing instances of the fields.
 Otherwise, arbitrary clients can control the field values as seen and used by the backend server.
-It is important to note that neglecting to prevent field injection does not "fail safe" in that the nominal functionality will still work as expected even when malicious actions are possible.
+It is important to note that neglecting to prevent field injection does not "fail-safe" in that the nominal functionality will still work as expected even when malicious actions are possible.
 As such, extra care is recommended in ensuring that proper field sanitation is in place.

 The communication between a TTRP and backend server needs to be secured against eavesdropping and modification by unintended parties.

-The configuration options and request sanitization are necessarily functionally of the respective servers.
+The configuration options and request sanitization are necessary functionally of the respective servers.
 The other requirements can be met in a number of ways, which will vary based on specific deployments.
 The communication between a TTRP and backend or origin server, for example, might be authenticated in some